Scalable solutions built on local impact

 Long-term costs for residents are substantially reduced by minimizing building maintenance and artificial climate control.
 Passive ventilation is achieved through careful study of sun exposure, double-envelope roofing systems, vents opening in both ceiling and floors to encourage natural air flow and use of highly insulating materials such as firebricks or EPS.

-In mass housing schemes MATERIA provides, in addition to the housing, a basic framework for Schooling & Social Infrastructure.
+In its projects MATERIA provides, in addition to the housing, a basic framework for Schooling & Social Infrastructure.
 Establishing a strong community core allows the community to grow in response to economy and demographic factors, which is the reverse concept of typical suburban developments that emphasize rigid structures of housing without a clear concept of community space or essential pedestrian functions to be filled over time.

-MATERIA’s masterplans value density, variety and proximity of housing and infrastructure so that resources and public amenities can be shared in a more centralised way.
+MATERIA’s approach to urban regeneration values density, walkability, variety and proximity of housing and infrastructure so that resources and public amenities can be shared in a more centralised way.
 This fosters a strong sense of community and inclusion, allowing residents and businesses to reducing overall maintenance, transport and energy expenses in the long-term.
 Common vital resources in the area including natural shading from landscape, infrastructure for water/energy collection and distribution, biogas from local water treatment plants, and locally available materials and technologies for construction are instead leveraged.
-Such masterplans also maximise and facilitate passive ventilation for all new constructions through strategic planning and positioning of buildings and double-envelope roofing systems.
+Such urban plans also maximise and facilitate passive cooling and ventilation for all new constructions through strategic planning and positioning of buildings and double-envelope roofing systems.